jsseidel/gnome-context-switcher/README.md

 # Gnome Context Switcher

 Gnome Context Switcher is an effective but poor excuse for KDE's Activities feature for Gnome.
-It has the added benefit of allowing you to change workflows without losing your Cisco AnyConnect VPN because you're not changing users.
+Changing contexts allows you to change desktop workflows without changing users, which can be problematic, resulting in multple setups for some applications and possible VPN issues.

 Unlike switching between multiple desktops, Gnome Context Switcher allows you to change Dock applications and have custom desktop backgrounds for each context.

 ## Features